Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Weak to Strong Attack targets PEFT

 In our study, we employ BERT\footnote{The BERT model is used as the teacher model for the main experiments, but other architectural models, such as GPT-2, are equally effective and will be evaluated in ablative studies.} \citep{kenton2019bert} to form the backbone of our poisoned teacher model.
 Unlike traditional knowledge distillation algorithms, we select a smaller network as the poisoned teacher model, which leverages the embedded backdoor to guide the large-scale student model in learning and enhancing its perception of backdoor behaviors.
-Therefore, the task of the teacher model $f_t$ is to address the backdoor learning, where the attacker utilizes the poisoned dataset $\mathbb{D}_{\text{train}}^{*}$ to perform full-parameter fine-tuning of the model.
-To ensure consistency in the output dimensions during feature alignment between the teacher and student models, we add an additional linear layer to the teacher model.
-This layer serves to adjust the dimensionality of the hidden states output by the teacher model, aligning it with the output dimensions of the student model.
-Assuming that the output hidden state dimension of teacher model is \(h_t\), and the desired output dimension of student model is \(h_s\), the additional linear layer \(g\) maps \(h_t\) to \(h_s\):
+Therefore, the task of the teacher model $f_t$ is to address the backdoor learning, where the attacker utilizes the poisoned dataset $\mathbb{D}_{\text{train}}^{*}$ to perform FPFT of the model.
+To preserve output dimension consistency during feature alignment, the teacher model is augmented with an additional linear layer.
+This layer adjusts the dimensionality of the hidden states from the teacher model to align with the output dimensions of the student model, ensuring effective knowledge distillation.
+Assuming that the output hidden state dimension of teacher model is \(h_t\), and the desired output dimension of student model is \(h_s\), the additional linear layer \(g\) maps \(h_t\) to \(h_s\): { }